humanmade/altis-analytics/docs/native/README.md

 [Audiences are a powerful tool](./audiences.md) for driving personalisation and gaining insights through testing and reporting.

+## Experience Blocks

+[Experience Blocks](./experience-blocks.md) not only provide built in editor blocks but also expose the low-level API and HTML markup that powers them.

 ## Examples

 [Check out the examples](./examples.md) to see some real-world uses of the data.